"Judith Adams and Gaynor Macfarlane: two of the safest pairs of hands in radio" Radio Times Choice

 Thanks to Simon Warner for permission to use most of the photos on this website

-My writing process (in live performance, radio, headphones and site-specific) consistently looks for unique structures inherent in the project material and its themes, from the cast/chorus-based exploration of personal identity in Brontë's Villette at Sheffield Theatres (1997) to the hypertext creation of Sweet Fanny Adams in Eden (2003) which enabled simultaneous, interwoven action to be precisely choreographed around a garden, allowing the audience to roam at will.
+From the cast/chorus-based exploration of personal identity in Brontë's Villette at Sheffield Theatres (1997) through the hypertext creation of Sweet Fanny Adams in Eden (2003) which enabled simultaneous, interwoven action to be precisely choreographed around a garden, allowing the audience to roam at will, I am most at home in cross art form collaboration, where it embraces the paramount values of narrative and well-worked, unified text, and humour.

-It was a development of the Edinburgh Festival headphone piece Ghost (2006), which blurred the boundaries between 'real' and 'performance' directly in the minds of the "audience".
+It was a development of the Edinburgh Festival headphone piece Ghost (2006), which blurred the boundaries between 'real' and 'performance' directly in the minds of the solitary audience member as they wandered through our Leith installation.

 I am constantly searching for challenging cross-art form collaborations and new ways of using words that bring the physical into vocal form, and cross boundaries.